-Recently, Aurora also launched its serverless and multi-master versions and any of these features can alone be the reason to choose it.
+Recently, AWS also launched the serverless and multi-master versions of Amazon Aurora, and any of these features can alone be the reason to choose it.
 However, in this post, we will focus on single-master Aurora deployment and its advantages over RDS.

 What is Amazon Aurora?

 First of all, Amazon Aurora is neither MySQL nor PostgreSQL.
 It is a different, cloud-native database engine developed by AWS providing versions compatible with these two databases.
 You also launch and manage your Aurora database clusters with the help of Amazon RDS.
-This is why you see it on Amazon RDS Console, it provides all the advantages of RDS.
+This is why you see it on Amazon RDS Console.
+Besides, Aurora provides all the advantages of RDS.
 Hence, we can consider it as an enhanced version of Amazon RDS.

 Let’s say you need to create a MySQL or a PostgreSQL database on AWS.
-Generally, I see that many clients have already been using Amazon RDS and even do not consider Aurora.
+I generally see that many clients have already been using Amazon RDS and even do not consider Aurora.
 However, Aurora provides additional performance, reliability, and durability features to you, especially if you are developing a crucial, enterprise-level application.
-Therefore, although it is slightly a few bucks more expensive, I think it is more feasible in the long-term and it worth the cost.
-So let’s discuss what makes Aurora different.
+Therefore, although it is slightly a few bucks more expensive per hour, I think it will be more feasible in the long term, and its benefits are worth the cost.
+So let’s discuss what makes Aurora special.

-When you use regular Amazon RDS, the architecture is similar to installing it on Amazon EC2 manually, leaving the provisioning and maintenance to AWS.
-Of course, RDS provides many features like automatic failovers, backups, etc. But essentially, you have an instance and an EBS volume attached to it.
+When you use regular Amazon RDS, the architecture is similar to installing it on Amazon EC2 manually but leaving the provisioning and maintenance to AWS.
+Of course, RDS provides many features like automatic failovers, backups, etc. However, in reality, you have an instance and an EBS volume attached to it.

-To achieve reliability on this archictecture, you need to enable the Multi-AZ feature on your RDS instance and replicate it synchronously to a standby replica in another Availability Zone.
-So you gain 2 copies of your database in 2 availability zones which is great.
+To achieve reliability on this architecture, you need to enable the Multi-AZ feature on your RDS instance and replicate it synchronously to a standby replica in another Availability Zone.
+So you gain two copies of your database in two availability zones.
 You can see the diagram of the regular RDS below.

 However, Aurora provides more reliability in terms of storage.
-Its database storage is separated from the instances and your data has 6 copies as 10GB chunks distributed to 3 Availability Zones.
-Hence, even if you have only one Aurora instance, your data will have 6 copies.
+Its database storage is separate from the instances.
+In Aurora, your data has 6 copies as 10GB chunks distributed to 3 Availability Zones.
+Hence, even if you have only one Aurora instance, your data will still have 6 copies.

 Besides, Aurora scans each copy of data nodes regularly and corrects them using one of the remaining copies if there is a failure in it.
 Your database storage is reliable and fault-tolerant by design.

-When you use community edition MySQL or PostgreSQL, because of the synchronous replication between replicas, the performance degrades in time if the load increases.
+When you use community edition MySQL or PostgreSQL, the performance degrades in time if the load increases.
+This happens because of the synchronous replication between replicas.
 However, due to its unique storage design, Aurora’s performance stays consistent when the load increases.
-AWS even says that Aurora has at least 3x more performance (5x more when compared to MySQL) according to AWS.
+AWS even says that Aurora has at least 3x more performance than the community edition PostgreSQL and 5x more than the community edition MySQL.

-More read replicas on Aurora and reader endpoints
+More read replicas & reader endpoints on Aurora

-On Aurora, you can scale your read queries by creating 15 read replicas whereas 5 in Amazon RDS community edition MySQL or PostgreSQL versions.
+On Amazon Aurora, you can scale your read queries by creating 15 read replicas whereas 5 in Amazon RDS community edition MySQL or PostgreSQL versions.